rowanmanning/rowanmanning.com/content/posts/2016-03-07-an-evolving-website/index.md

 Finally, my site does something more than advertise the fact that I like beer!
 Actually this is the point where my current green colour entered the scene, as well as that bar across the top.

-One aspect of this site needs tearing down. **Look at that profile picture**. <abbr title="Be right back">BRB</abbr> – I'm going to curl up in a ball for a while.
+One aspect of this site needs tearing down. **Look at that profile picture**. {{< abbr "Be right back" >}}BRB{{< /abbr >}} – I'm going to curl up in a ball for a while.
 I oddly decided that for a home page, this image and some "about me" text was more important than the posts.

 {{< image "2012.jpg" >}}